What is no medical life insurance?

-A major advantage of over 50 life insurance is they don’t require a medical exam or ask any health questions.
+A major advantage of over 50 life insurance is that they don’t require a medical exam or ask any health questions.

-This defines a period of time at the start of the policy, usually 2 years, in which a claim can’t be made if you die of natural causes.
+This defines a period of time at the start of a policy, usually 2 years, in which a claim can’t be made if you die of natural causes.

 However, if you’re in your 50s or 60s and in good health, whole of life insurance may be a better option, potentially allowing you to secure more cover for a similar premium.

 Whole of life insurance with no medical exam

 Although rare, some providers offer guaranteed acceptance on whole of life insurance without the need to provide any medical information either via a questionnaire or physical exam.

 These policies offer guaranteed acceptance for UK residents aged between 18-70.

 When arranging this type of life insurance cover, it’s important to consider your likely life expectancy.

 For those who are younger and in good health, it’s possible to pay more into the policy than the overall sum assured.

 In this instance, you’re more likely to benefit from providing some medical information to benefit from lower monthly premiums.